 Our curriculum introduces each student to the five sub-fields of chemistry recommended by the Committee on Professional Training of the American Chemical Society.
-These are: inorganic, organic, physical, analytical, and biochemistry.
-We have one faculty member for each of these sub-fields.
 The Chemistry curriculum incorporates the integration of theory and practice.
 Theory is emphasized in classroom activities while practice is emphasized in the laboratory.
 In some cases, courses tightly integrate the two.
 Every chemistry major completes a core curriculum.
 Depending upon their individual interests, students then select additional study in one of four areas that we call emphases: research, secondary education, biochemistry, or business.

 Regardless of emphasis, undergraduate research is the capstone of the chemistry major at Millikin.
+Students in the Department of Chemistry demonstrate performance learning in the three stages of an undergraduate research project.
 This activity requires the synthesis of all three learning outcome goals and therefore is the easiest to assess uniformly.
 Undergraduate research has four components: the proposal, the research, a final written report, and a final oral presentation.
 Research requires significant creative work.
 Excellent undergraduate research characterizes excellent chemistry programs nationwide.